elastos/Elastos/ELA/docs/jsonrpc_apis.md

 #### Result

+Note: If the EnableUtxoDB configuration entry is true, the total field is computed, otherwise the total field returns -1

 | name      | type   | description             |
 | --------- | ------ | ----------------------- |
 | total     | string | the total voting rights |